 - helpline services giving real-time guidance on issues such as pest control and the challenges linked to climate change, including water scarcity.

-The research also concludes that further uplift in agricultural incomes will emerge as a consequence of the use of advanced mobile communications technology in food production and distribution.
-This includes simple low-cost wireless data devices within storerooms, delivery vehicles and distribution centres enable emerging market farmers and food producers to develop detailed logistics and tracking systems, optimising the movement of crops and produce from farm to the consumer's home and the gathering of field data.
+The research also concludes that a further uplift in agricultural incomes will emerge as a consequence of the use of advanced mobile communications technology in food production and distribution.
+This includes installing simple low-cost wireless data devices within storerooms, delivery vehicles and distribution centres to enable emerging market farmers and food producers to develop detailed logistics and tracking systems.
+These in turn will allow farmers and producers to optimise the movement of crops and produce from farms to consumers' homes as well as gather detailed field data.